 If you have a question I haven't answered, feel free to ask.
 I'll do my best to answer.

-And if you're ready to order your first Misfits Market box, check out my code up above to get a discount.
+And if you're ready to order your first Misfits Market box, make sure you take advantage of my discount link.

 0 Comments